autom8ter/machine/README.md

      import "github.com/autom8ter/machine"

-Machine is a zero dependency runtime for managed goroutines.
+Machine is a zero dependency library for highly concurrent Go applications.
 It is inspired by errgroup.Group with extra bells & whistles:

 - throttled goroutines